adlnet/SCORM-2004-4ed-SampleRTE/README.md

 ## For Linux

-1. Download apache-ant-1.7.1-bin.tar.bz2 and unzip
+1. Download apache-ant-1.7.1-bin.tar.bz2 and unzip (put this anywhere, just remember the path)
-2. Install openjdk-6-jdk (or 7, or oracle jdk8)
+2. Install openjdk-6-jdk (or 7, or oracle jdk8) (`sudo apt-get install openjdk-<6 or 7>-jdk`)
 3. Download the core tar.gz file and unzip tomcat (we'll be moving this later) - https://tomcat.apache.org/download-60.cgi
 4. Create a directory named `SCORM_2004_4th_Ed_Sample_RTE_V1.1.1`.
 Inside of that directory create another directory named `Sample_RTE`.
-5. Inside of `Sample_RTE` clone this repository (git clone https://github.com/adlnet/SCORM-2004-4ed-SampleRTE.git) and rename the folder `source`.
+5. Inside of `Sample_RTE` clone this repository (git clone https://github.com/adlnet/SCORM-2004-4ed-SampleRTE.git) and rename this folder `source`.
-6. Rename your `apache-tomcat-<version>` download to 'apache-tomcat' and move it inside `Sample_RTE`.
+6. Rename your `apache-tomcat-<version>` download from earlier to 'apache-tomcat' and move it inside `Sample_RTE`.
 7. sudo nano /etc/environment and add:

   ```